Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: The solution via saturation and generalized AGK theorem

 and using Eq. (\ref{single-Pom-ref-2}), one gets

-where the r.h.s is again the single Pomeron ($pp$ scattering) expression, just with $Q_{\mathrm{sat}}^{2}(N_{\mathrm{coll}},x^{+},x^{-})$ as saturation scale.
-The crucial point of Eq. (\ref{AB-equal-single-Pom}) is the fact that thanks to Eq. (\ref{fundamental-epos4-equation}) and since $G$ does not depend on $N_{\mathrm{conn}}$, the $R_{\mathrm{deform}}$ expressions disappear!
-So I have shown: \begin{itemize} \item For $AB$ scattering and as well as for $pp$ scattering, even with large $N_{\mathrm{conn}}$, the inclusive cross sections with respect to $x^{\pm}$ are always expressed in terms of {\bf single Pomeron cross sections}, depending on an $N_{\mathrm{conn}}$ dependent saturation scale (``dynamical satutration scale''). \end{itemize} The $N_{\mathrm{conn}}$ dependence of $x^{\pm}$ distributions is guided by the saturation scale, and nothing else. \\
+where the rhs is again the single Pomeron ($pp$ scattering) expression, just with $Q_{\mathrm{sat}}^{2}(N_{\mathrm{coll}},x^{+},x^{-})$ as saturation scale.
+The crucial point of Eq. (\ref{AB-equal-single-Pom}) is the fact that thanks to Eq. (\ref{fundamental-epos4-equation}) and since $G$ does not depend on $N_{\mathrm{conn}}$, the $R_{\mathrm{deform}}$ expressions disappear.
+So I have shown the following: \begin{itemize} \item For $A\!+\!B$ scattering as well as for $pp$ scattering, even with large $N_{\mathrm{conn}}$, the inclusive cross sections with respect to $x^{\pm}$ are always expressed in terms of {\bf single Pomeron cross sections}, depending on an $N_{\mathrm{conn}}$ dependent saturation scale (``dynamical saturation scale''). \end{itemize} The $N_{\mathrm{conn}}$ dependence of $x^{\pm}$ distributions is guided by the saturation scale, and nothing else. \\